VaishArya/FitTrack-fitness-tracker/README.md

 # FitTrack Fitness Tracker 🏋️‍♂️📊

 ## 📌 Project Overview
-FitTrack is a fitness tracking application that utilizes **Fitbit dataset** to analyze user activity, heart rate, and other health parameters.
+FitTrack is a fitness tracking application that utilizes **Fitbit dataset** to analyze user activity, heart rate, and other health parameters and shows graph.
 Built using **Python** and various data analysis libraries, this project provides insights into user fitness levels.
 ### Overview Dashboard
 ![Activity Analysis Dashboard](screenshots/activity_dashboard.png)